mjbhobe/gaai_with_phi/README.md

-# gaai_with_phi
+# Generative AI with PhiData (or Agno)
-Generative Agentic AI with PhiData
+This is my examples repository for developing intelligent Agents with PhiData (now re-branded)